abcdesktopio/docs/opsdocs/docs/3.0/config/desktop.pod.md

 # desktop.pod

-abcdesktop defines a user desktop as a group of user's container.
+abcdesktop defines a user desktop as a group of user's containers.
 This is a main features of abcdesktop.
-Each container offers a user service.
+Each container offers a service.

+For example

+- `printer` is a service. `printer` service runs inside the user pod.
+- `graphical` is a service. `graphical` service runs inside the user pod and is the default service.

 ## containers in the user pod